Last Updated: March 28, 2026

 Lighting

-Subdued lighting best replicates the shaded forest streams where A. macmasteri lives in the wild.
-These fish tend to be more active, less stressed, and more colorful under moderate to low light.
+Subdued lighting best replicates the shaded forest streams where A. Macmasteri lives in the wild.
+These fish are more active, less stressed, and more colorful under moderate to low light.
 If you’re growing live plants that need stronger light, use floating plants like Amazon Frogbit or Water Lettuce to create patches of shade below.
 Tannin-stained water from Indian almond leaves also naturally diffuses light and creates a beautiful, naturalistic atmosphere.

 Plants & Decorations